top of page

 She is a Clinical Lecturer with the John Dossetor Health Ethics Centre at the University of Alberta and a regular guest lecturer at Red Deer College.
 Victoria’s role includes ethics consultation, education, policy review, and support for organizational initiatives.
 She is particularly concerned with matters of social justice.

-New Initiatives Officer: Katherine Duthie
+New Initiatives Officer: Meredith Schwartz

 Katherine Duthie is member of the AHS Clinical Ethics Service, and is the Clinical Ethicist at the Royal Alexandra Hospital in Edmonton.